SFax1/BNUX/README.md

-# Mulix OS
+# BNUX

 **Developed by ArcXinch**

 A modern experimental operating system featuring a unique hybrid GUI inspired by the aesthetics of macOS and Windows 11.
-Mulix focuses on delivering a sleek, intuitive user experience with a custom-built graphical interface from the ground up.
+BNUX focuses on delivering a sleek, intuitive user experience with a custom-built graphical interface from the ground up.

 ![License](https://img.shields.io/badge/license-GPL--3.0-blue.svg)
 ![Status](https://img.shields.io/badge/status-experimental-orange.svg)